Rickath/TicTacToe/README.md

   - correct behavior when new game is selected
   - correct behavior when the score is reset
   - ~~right outcomes of simulated games~~ simulated games approach dismissed since autoplay was integrated to v1

+# This project is now archived

+This project is now archived and read-only.
+It was only meant as homework for a course.